MJSNHU/Capstone/README.md

 # Self Assessment

+Matt Jackson
+Self-Assessment
+CS-499
+SNHU
+Moore

+Over the course of my computer science program at Southern New Hampshire university, I learned how to write in several languages and I used both classic and cutting-edge tools and technologies crucial to a career in the field.
+I have used software development environments for Python, writing a text-based adventure game; C, including reverse engineering, hardware development and classic algorithms; implemented secure coding practices in C++ and developed a secure coding standard for a mock employer; explored design patterns like singletons for Java objects and databases; used command line tools to access SQL and Mongo databases and developed APIs for Java, Kotlin and Node.js, developed a website development using the full MERN stack and more.
+This shows that I can use well-founded and innovative techniques skills and tools to implement solutions that accomplish industry specific goals.
+Many of these projects are hosted in repositories under my github username: MJSNHU.

+Several courses required me to write documentation of projects geared toward decision makers, clients and end users.
+In Systems Analysis and Design, I created business requirements documentation, activity diagrams, class diagrams and sequence diagrams for a web-based application that provided drivers education.
+In Secure C Coding I developed a security policy template that outlined ten secure coding standards and provided examples of implementations.
+In addition to written documents, I developed power point slides to communicate with stakeholders.
+In my User Interface/User Experience course, I conducted interviews and focus groups to inform application design, and for Operating Systems I documented software design for an application to be ported to additional OSs.
+These accomplishments demonstrated my ability to build collaborative environments and support decision making in the field of computer science, and to develop professional-quality oral written and visual communications adapted to specific audiences and contexts.

+In Data Structures and Algorithms, I developed pseudocode and implemented different data structures like linked-lists, hash tables and binary search trees to study tradeoffs between time complexity and storage requirements using Big-O notation.
+The capstone project also involved manipulating data structures.
+I took a basic binary search tree and implemented a switch variable to allow building the tree in order based on separate data types.
+This shows I am able to solve problems using algorithmic principles while managing tradeoffs.

+My work in Secure C Programming as well as the enhancements in this final capstone project show I have developed a security mindset when it comes to programming.
+As described in enhancement three, I implemented functionality that introduced the potential for SQL injection by allowing the user to enter search terms.
+To counter this I ensured user input was parameterized, so it was not used in raw queries.
+Additionally, I added a secure salted-hashing algorithm to store and verify user passwords.

+Together, the enhanced artifacts of this capstone project represent the current culmination of my abilities.
+For enhancement one, software design/engineering, I translated the code into the Kotlin programming language and added a search functionality.
+In enhancement two, I implemented a binary search tree with a switch that allows the tree to be built in order of date or event name.
+Enhancement three builds on the functionality of the original database by allowing new query types with user input, and securely storing password information in the database.

 # Initial Artifact
 The original artifact used for all three enhancements is from my final project in a course I took at Southern New Hampshire University in October2024: CS-360, Mobile Architecture and Programming.
 In this project, I developed an Android mobile application in Java that allowed the user to create and save events into a database, review and edit them.
 I selected this artifact because I wanted to improve my mobile application programming skills.